 Compared to the rest of the Seattle Metropolitan Area market, the Northgate submarket has higher rates, and you'll need to pay a premium to be in this hot submarket.

 In the last 90 days, 10 listings have been listed, which means spaces most likley are leasing quickly.
 You'll want to be prepared to make an offer immediately.
 About 10% of the office spaces in the Northgate are subleases, so you will probably need to sign a longer term lease with the landlord directly.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 2,030 sqft.
 Most properties in this area are around 2 floors.
 Most buildings in this market were built in 1982 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Finance and insurance are the dominant industries in this market.
-Commute by motorcycle is the most popular way to get to work amongst Northgate occupants.
+Finance and insurance are the dominant industries in this region.
+Commute by motorcycle is the most popular way to get to work amongst Northgate folk.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.